varabyte/kotter/README.md

 ### 🧵 Thread Affinity

-Setting aside the fact that the `run` block runs in a background thread, sections themselves are rendered sequentially on a single thread.
+Sections are rendered sequentially on a single thread.
 Anytime you make a call to run a section, no matter which thread it is called from, a single thread ultimately handles it.
 At the same time, if you attempt to run one section while another is already running, an exception is thrown.

+The `run` block runs in place on the thread that called it.
+In this way, progress is prevented until the run logic finishes running.

 I made this decision so that: